A baker’s dozen: The Kitchen’s top pickleball paddles on the market right now

 Check out our full review of the Aura and Aura Pro here.

-9. 11six24 Vapor Power 2
+9. 11SIX24 Power 2 Series

 With the release of the full-foam Vapor Power 2, 11six24 introduced a new grit technology its calling “HexGrit.”
 The paddle face is very gritty to the touch, and the brand claims the HexGrit is more durable than raw carbon fiber and other grit technologies on the market.

-So if you're a player who likes the stiffer/poppy feel of full-foam paddles and want something with longer lasting grit (why wouldn't you want that?), then this is a great option.
+So if you’re a player who likes the feel of full-foam paddles and want something with longer lasting grit (why wouldn’t you want that?), then this is a great option.

 Check out our in-depth review of the Vapor Power 2 here.

-Luzz Pro 4 Inferno
+12. Luzz Pro 4 Inferno

 As the name suggests, this paddle is hot.
 It's 100% foam core offers big power on serves, third-shot drives and putaways.
 Like many power-centric paddles, though, it will take time to get resets and dinks dialed in.
 This is a paddle that we think is good in the hands of a good player, but hard to control for lower-level players.

-12. Enhance Turbo MPP
+13. Enhance MPP Turbo

 The MPP Turbo uses a full floating foam core with an MPP foam center and an EVA foam ring around the perimeter.
 MPP is a softer foam, which creates a more springy and smooth feel than the EPP Turbo models and many other full-foam paddles on the market.
 The MPP/EVA construction is very similar to the Luzz Pro 4 Inferno.